 Another thing we’ve noticed was that this is a multi-system adaptive scanner.
 Since it includes tech such as Motorolla P25 Phase I, Phase II, and DMR, X2-TDMA, it can monitor a few systems.

 However, this is not recommended for beginners.
 Newbies found the programming of the scanner a bit complicated.
 We suggest that beginners either take a while to get used to the scanner or buy a cheaper police scanner until you are ready to use it.
+Click for our full review of the TRX 1.

 - Crisp sound